AJCab/BetterBoard/README.md

 Browse University of Rhode Island clubs and organizations.
 Add clubs to your calendar to stay up-to-date with all their events.

 #### Clubs
-Clubs: Advertise your club to other students.
+Advertise your club to other students.
 Add and delete events for students to see.
 Events are automatically added to students calendars when they add it to their interested list.

 ## Components